byui-cse/cse212-csharp/docs/lesson13/prove.md

 ---
 layout: default
-title: "W13 Prove: Final Project - Final Preparation"
+title: "W13 Prove: Final Project - Part 3"
 ---

-# W13 Prove: Final Project - Final Preparation
+# W13 Prove: Final Project - Part 3
 ## Instructions
 Week 13 is the final work week for the Playlist Final Project.

 There is **no separate Week 13 draft submission**.
 Instead, use this week to finish the **third playlist implementation** in `Playlist3`, extend your functional tests to cover all three versions, update your performance comparisons so all three implementations are measured the same way, and prepare your final project submission for the beginning of **Week 14**.

 Use this page for the specific Week 13 checkpoint expectations.
 For the full project description and timeline, see the [Final Project Overview](../lesson11/overview).
 Before you begin, read the [Playlist Final Project FAQ](../lesson11/prove-faq).
 It defines the official rules for matching songs, exceptions, playback behavior, duplicates, and starter-template questions.
-If your class is also doing the Week 13 in-class review activity, use the [Peer Review Guide](review).

 ## Week 13 Scope (Third Implementation)
 For Week 13, implement `IPlaylist` in `Playlist3` using a BST or dictionary.